nisrinfrh/Google-Case-Study-Cyclistic-Bike-Share/README.md

 In the exploration,The analysis indicates that

-The bike share service is also quite popular with the users as it has 68% of them as subscribers.
+The bike share service is  quite popular with the users as it has 68% of them as subscribers.
-Subscribers use Cyclistic more on weekends and  mostly start their rides from 06:00 AM TO 09:00 Am and from 03:00 Pm  TO 05:00 Pm  which could indicate they use it to go to work in the morning and back home in the evening  , while for Casual
+Subscribers use Cyclistic more on weekdays and  mostly start their rides from 06:00 AM TO 09:00 Am and from 03:00 Pm  TO 05:00 Pm  which could indicate they use it to go to work in the morning and back home in the evening  , while for Casual
-The day with the most rides is Saturday and Sunday  rider ,and mostly start their rides after 12:00pm and after 07:00pm untill 09:00 pm .###
+The day with the most rides is Saturday and Sunday ,and mostly start their rides after 12:00pm and after 07:00pm untill 09:00 pm .###

 Most rides last an average of 11 minutes and most people don't go beyond 13 minutes.The longest ride is 1409 minutes which is about 23 hours